logo

 Local Voice Search and ADA accessibility

 Many of the same steps for optimizing for local voice search and SEO will also bring your digital platforms closer toward ADA compliance.
 Tactics like adding alt-text to images and writing in a conversational style to provide the same experience no matter how your content is delivered expands consumer access.
 These elements will also make your content AI-friendly and easier to index – that means better search engine rankings.
-If you want to learn more about ADA accessibility, read our article here.

 Is your business site easily discoverable?